api-platform/docs/core/operations.md

 The URL, the HTTP method and the Hydra context passed to documentation generators of operations is easy to configure.

 In the next example, both `GET` and `PUT` operations are registered with custom URLs.
 Those will override the default generated
 URLs.
-In addition to that, we replace the Hydra context for the `PUT` operation.
+In addition to that, we replace the Hydra context for the `PUT` operation, and require the `id` parameter to be an integer.

 <configurations>